 The final decision to allow you to enter Canada depends on the Canadian Border Service Agency (CBSA) official.
 Therefore, preparing in advance will help you avoid unnecessary delays.

-The first and foremost thing is that international travelers must avoid coming to Canada if they exhibit any symptoms of the Covid-19 virus.
+International travelers must avoid coming to Canada if they exhibit any symptoms of the Covid-19 virus.